-Land use discussions for this Draft Environmental Impact Statement (EIS) include civilian and military existing and planned land uses, and land use planning guidance that directs future development.
+Land use discussions for this Draft Environmental Impact Statement/Overseas Environmental Impact Statement (EIS/OEIS) include civilian and military existing and planned land uses, and land use planning guidance that directs future development.
 With respect to land ownership on Tinian, fee interest ownership is the primary means of private land ownership; leases or easements may also be used for land transfer or management purposes.
 On Tinian, the Department of Defense (DoD) leases approximately two-thirds of the total island area, exerting a notable influence upon Tinian land use.

-This chapter is organized to first look at existing conditions then impacts are identified by alternatives and components.
-The chapter concludes with identification and discussion of proposed mitigation measures that apply to significant impacts.
+This chapter is organized to first look at existing conditions, then impacts are identified by alternatives and components.
+The chapter concludes with identification and discussion of potential mitigation measures that apply to significant impacts.